dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

 Setting this environment variable will cause each of the specified types' `public static void Initialize()` methods to be called in order, synchronously, before the main assembly is loaded.
+The hooks are all called on the same managed thread (the same thread that calls `Main`).
 The environment variable will be inherited by child processes by default.
 It is up to the `StartupHook.dll`s and user code to decide what to do about this - `StartupHook.dll` may clear them to prevent this behavior globally, if desired.